The General settings page presents an overview of your app with the following details:

 For details on the Deactivate App, Leave App, and Delete App options, see How to Leave & Delete an App.

 6 Managing Webhooks

 Click Manage Webhooks to manage your app’s webhooks.
 A webhook enables the Developer Portal to talk to another website and post updated Developer Portal content (for example, Sprint updates and new stories) to that website.
-For example, if Mansystems wants to follow the changes in their app project, they will create a service with a certain URL (see the required URL below) that keeps track of the data.
-Changes in the app project in the Developer Portal are then sent to that URL.
+For example, if Mansystems wants to follow the changes in their app, they will create a service with a certain URL (see the required URL below) that keeps track of the data.
+Changes in the app in the Developer Portal are then sent to that URL.

 Only Mendix Admins or users with the App Settings permission can manage webhooks.